-Giurovici v.
-Equinix, Inc. 2006-SOX-107, ARB No. 07-027 (ARB Sept.
-30, 2008) also concerned an employee's reasonable belief of misconduct.
-In Giurovici, the complainant, an engineer, believed his employer's formal report regarding the cause of a plant fire was inaccurate, thereby implicating SEC rules requiring company officers to affirm the accuracy of financial statements.
+In Giurovici v.
+Equinix, Inc., ARB 07-027, 2006-SOX-107 (ARB Sept.
+30, 2008), the complainant, an engineer, believed his employer's formal report regarding the cause of a plant fire was inaccurate, thereby implicating SEC rules requiring company officers to affirm the accuracy of financial statements.
 The ARB found that while it was reasonable for the engineer to believe that including an inaccurate report would violate an SEC rule, it was not reasonable for him to believe that such information would negatively affect the company's shareholders.
 On this and other grounds, the ARB affirmed the ALJ's dismissal of the complaint.